 It’s

 hard to appreciate the large size of Trinity Park until you’ve been inside it (map1).
+Most of the park has paths leading through

-also has playgrounds, a miniature train, picnic tables and covered
+areas of native trees, but it also has playgrounds, a miniature train, picnic

-1.5 miles, from West 7th Street nearly to Hwy I-30), immediately paralleling
+the park (about 1.5 miles, from West 7th Street nearly to Hwy I-30),

-the Trinity River.
-The Trail continues
+immediately paralleling the Trinity River.

-beyond the park northward under the 7th Street bridge and on along the
+The Trail continues beyond the park northward under the 7th Street

-the north end of the park is the peaceful Duck (and Goose) Pond, blocked from
+peaceful Duck (and Goose) Pond, blocked from direct traffic from W 7th

-direct traffic from W 7th Street.
-The Fort Worth Botanic Garden, just across University
+Fort Worth Botanic Garden, just across University Drive, is nearly

-Drive, is nearly continuous in native vegetation with Trinity Park ––features
+continuous in native vegetation with Trinity Park ––features of its trees are

-of its trees are noted below.
+noted below.

 Trinity